betaglot/plantabeta/docs/dev/DX.md

 Put(Plant) is the language and the

-Beta represents moto, but Moto is the move itself.
-Moto doesn't care about how it's being represented.
+Beta represents moto, but Move is the move itself.
+Move doesn't care about how it's being represented.

 ### Arnold Schwarzenegger